camunda-community-hub/process-execution-automator/README.md

 * It can throw a BPMN Message
 * Simulate execute service task in Flow Scenario

-process-execution-automator do not
+process-execution-automator does not

-* Execute service task in unit-scenario
+* Execute service tasks in unit-scenario
 * It is not expected to catch a BPMN Message in the flow:  process-execution-automator piloted a real system.

 ## Requirement